 Many cultures today still use rose water-infused food and drink to sooth and cool down a cranky toddler or anyone uncomfortable in the summer heat.

 You can make rose water at home by storing rose petals in a jar filled with distilled water and steeping in the sun for 2 days.
+(We have a full how-to linked below.)
 To make rose water tea, steep a handful of rose petals in boiling water for 10 minutes and strain.
 Pink and red petals make the most fragrant tea.
 You can also buy commercially prepared rose water.
 Drink up to two cups daily.

 Though there's not a lot of research behind the beneficial claims, here's why proponents of rose water believe you should drink up.

 - Drink rose water to hydrate the skin from the inside.
 Well-hydrated skin looks and feels plump and healthy.

 - Drink rose water, said to have anti-aging properties, to help with skin aging by reducing wrinkles, lightening dark spots and tightening pores.

 - Drink rose water as a mood enhancer, to relieve depression or stress and improve mood.

 - Drink rose water to relieve digestion troubles like bloating, upset tummy and constipation.